moby/datakit/ci/self-ci/README.md

 2. Edit `selfCI.ml` to specify the tests you require.
 See the [DataKitCI][] README for details.

-3. Use `docker-cloud` to run the stack.
+3. Use `docker stack deploy self-ci -c datakit-ci.yml` to run the stack.
 Note that the bridge will probably fail to start as we haven't configured its GitHub token yet, but this will still create the volume in which we'll place the key.

-4. Check the logs for the `ci` service.
+4. Check the logs for the `datakit-ci` service.
 You should see a configuration URL displayed near the start.
    Open this in a browser (you'll probably have to click through a security warning, as the server generates itself a self-signed X.509 certificate by default).